jmitch7574/CustomSpotifyPlayer/README.md

 - You can now run init.py and run the program
 - The program will only work while your spotify account is playing music

+# Notes

+- The software currently only runs at 480x320 pixels
+  - I may fix it to support dynamic resizing